 Trail’s success is rooted in its ability to manage the logistics of large numbers of students moving around an exhibition space.
-Once students are issued an RFID card and directed to “start at a free station of their choosing”, Trail delivers simple, location-specific activities (like matching games, ‘go and sees’ and opinion polls) that inspire the students to engage with the museum’s stories, images, and artifacts.
-Trail keeps track of where each team has visited, finds free stations as they become available, chooses and reserves new destination screens, provides dynamic ‘heads up’ maps to the next destination (avoiding conflicts with public visitors), and generally ensures that students move around without encountering any bottlenecks.
+Once students are issued an RFID card, they are directed to “start at a free station of their choosing”.
+Trail then delivers simple, location-specific activities (like matching games, ‘go and sees’ and opinion polls) that inspire the students to engage with the museum’s stories, images, and artifacts.
+Trail keeps track of where each team has visited and finds free stations as they become available.
+The system also chooses and reserves new destination screens, provides dynamic ‘heads up’ maps to the next destination, and generally ensures that students move around without encountering any bottlenecks.
 All of this happens asynchronously — teams proceed at their own pace rather than moving in forced lock-step with one another.

 Trail can be customized to meet the unique needs of every installation.
 We provide a full solution, including:

 - hardware including branded RFID readers and cards

 - core Trail and content authoring software

 - graphic branding to match the exhibition aesthetic

 - comprehensive training for educators, docents and institution IT

 - and unrivalled customer support and ongoing maintenance.

 All on-screen content is under the control of museum educators.
 Trail’s content authoring system lets educators assemble activities from a palette of interaction templates, populating these with text, imagery and references to nearby museum stories and objects.
 The ability to author content in-house allows museums to tailor programs to suit different age groups, abilities, and interests.
 For example, different programs for primary and secondary school visitors.
 Or a one-off program that ties in with a special event or anniversary.